Feldypedia: Free Movement & Body Awareness Guide

-We hear it often: someone searches online about their back pain, their sciatica, or why they wake up stiff every morning — and ends up either in a rabbit hole of clinical jargon, or drowning in generic wellness advice that doesn't quite fit their situation.
+We hear it often: someone searches online about their back pain, their sciatica, or why they wake up stiff every morning, ending up either in a rabbit hole of clinical jargon, or drowning in generic wellness advice that doesn't quite fit their situation.
 There's a gap between "medical information" and "this actually helps me understand my body."

 That's why we built Feldypedia.